Code-Institute-Submissions/Lomasney-Motors/README.md

 This objective was achieved by including a testimonial carousel slider showing customer reviews and thoughts on the service they received.
 It also allows the user to create their own review if they wish to do so.

-* _As a new user, I would like to see where they are located as I am new to the area and need to have this service within close proximity to where I live._
+* _As a new user, I would like to see where they are located as I am new to the area and need to have this service close to where I live._
 This objective was achieved by including a simple style map on the contact section and also providing a link in the footer to google maps giving an exact location of Lomasney Motors that users can open to get directions to the premises.
-This link opens in a new tab so the user will not have to use the back buttonon the web browser.
+This link opens in a new tab so the user will not have to use the back button on the web browser.

 * _As a potential user, I would like to be able to contact the business online as I have a very busy schedule_ The website includes a contact form in the contact section that allows users to communicate via email with the company.
 I have also placed a call to action button on the homepage